cfarkas/SALL2_conserved_network_analysis/README.md

 dev.off()
 ###
 ```
-### Correlating SALL2 ChIP-seq datasets with different histone marks in HEK293, using deeptools package:
+### Correlating SALL2 ChIP-seq datasets with different histone marks in HEK293, using deeptools package, related to Figure 3:
 ```
 #################################################
 ### ChIP-seq correlation, related to Figure 3 ###